coleenquadros/configuration/docs/app-sre/process/sprint.md

   - Upon pressing the start button, a fanfare of trumpets followed by a shower of confetti and balloons appears.
     - Just kidding, but keep this to yourself.
 This may be a trivia question to just see if you read this.
 Read words, win prizes!
 - The team manager creates the future sprint so issues can be assigned to the future sprint throught the whole current sprint.
-- The team manager creates a new sheet for the future sprint in the [estimation sheet](https://docs.google.com/spreadsheets/d/1FEsF60JY-advVvqe9CNCN7NlncR-ExnZeC9c-7V3Gq8/edit?usp=sharing).

 ### Prep and Review

-#### Planning (Final Wednesday EOB, Async)

-- Final Wednesday EOB is the deadline for stories to be staged for the next sprint.
-Note that throughout the sprint team members should watch the next sprint and score all the issues.

 #### Estimation (Final Thursday EOB, Async)

-- Final Thursday EOB is the deadline for stories to be scored
-- Scoring values:
-  - **1**: regular task / simple well-known work
-  - **3**: light complexity, maybe some unknowns
-  - **5**: quite a bit of uncertainty where a change needs to be made or what needs to be done, some technical risk exists
-  - **8**: significant technical risk is present
-  - **13**: needs to be broken down or significant further research is needed
 - Questions/discussions about each story can be surfaced in the comments of each story

-#### Assing Scores (Final Friday)

-- The manager will record rounded-up-average estimation scores into each story, as well as unestimated stories into the [estimation sheet](https://docs.google.com/spreadsheets/d/1FEsF60JY-advVvqe9CNCN7NlncR-ExnZeC9c-7V3Gq8/edit?usp=sharing)

 ### During the sprint